 Allergies From Contact Lens Solutions

 Allergies are an abnormal response to a substance or chemical in your body.
 A small percentage of people develop allergies to certain contact lens solutions.
 These allergies can cause redness, discomfort, itching, and inflammation in your eyes.
 Thimerosal, a preservative used in many contact lens solutions, was for a long time one of the leading causes of contact lens solution allergic reactions, eventually prompting contact-lens solution manufacturers to stop using it.
-But other chemicals in these solutions can also cause reactions, and allergies to contact lens solutions may develop at any time, even after you have used the same contact lens products for months or years.
+Other chemicals in these solutions can also cause reactions, however, and allergies to contact lens solutions may develop at any time, even after you have used the same contact lens products for months or years.

 How You Can Treat Your Allergies

 One alternative is to discontinue contact lens wear for a while.
 Another option is to use prescription eye drops to relieve the redness, inflammation, and discomfort caused by the allergies.
-There are now eye drops available over the counter that can provide similar relief.
 Clean your contact lenses after each use to remove debris that may trigger an allergic reaction.

 How to Prevent Allergies From Contact Lens Solutions